etaler/Etaler/docs/UsingWithClingROOT.md

 # Using with cling/ROOT

-`cling` is a JITed C++ interpter and `ROOT` is a data analyisis framework developed by CERN using cling (since version 6).
-Thay can be a valuable tool when using Etaler/doing experiments by providing a interactive C++ shell.
-This file documents how to use Etaler within clang/ROOT
+[cling](https://root.cern.ch/cling) is a JITed C++ interpter and [ROOT](https://root.cern.ch/) is a data analyisis framework by CERN built upon cling (since version 6).
+Thay are a valuable tool that provides a interactive C++ shell when using Etaler/doing experiments.
+This file documents how to use Etaler within clang/ROOT.

 ## General solutions

-After installing Etaler to system abd launching cling or ROOT.
-You can load Etaler by using the `#pragma cling load` command.
+After installing Etaler to system and launching cling or ROOT.
+You can load Etaler via the `#pragma cling load` command.

 By default cling only looks in `/usr/lib`.
 So you'll need to specisify the full path if the library is not located there.

 ```c++
 > cling -std=c++17